arnabalumnus/Zebra/README.md

 | Android 11   |      11.0    |    30   | Red Velvet Cake(R) |

-## Android Studio Version(4.1.1)
+## Android Studio Version(2020.3.1)
-This app is developed in Android Studio version of 4.1.1
+This app is developed in Android Studio version of 2020.3.1

 So to get maximum compatibility in development environment use the same version.
 Other wise there must be some version changes in gradle files.

 ## Versions
-1. compileSdkVersion 30
+1. compileSdkVersion 31
-2. buildToolsVersion "30.0.3"
+2. buildToolsVersion 30.0.3
 3. JDK version 1.8
+4. gradle-wrapper.properties 7.0.2